-As described in Chapter 1, "Project Description," the Proposed Action would improve existing public open space on the project site and capture the area under the FDR Drive and on Piers 35 and 42 for recreational use.
+As described in Chapter 1, the Proposed Action would improve existing public open space on the project site and capture the area under the FDR Drive and on Piers 35 and 42 for recreational use.
 The Proposed Action would enhance and expand the existing greenway that runs through the project site.
 A uniform sidewalk and bikeway would be created along South Street.
 In addition, the Proposed Action analyzed in this EIS would include the construction of a new pedestrian plaza in front of the BMB, and improvements to Piers 15, 35, 36, and 42 as well as the New Market Building and pier.

-The Proposed Action would include a Program Zone under the FDR Drive with indoor structures and spaces for temporary outdoor activities and a Recreation Zone along the edge of the water with seating, play spaces, and plantings.
-Pavilions housing community, cultural, and commercial uses would be constructed at some locations beneath FDR Drive.
+The Proposed Action would include a Program Zone under the FDR Drive with indoor structures and spaces for temporary outdoor activities, and a Recreation Zone along the edge of the water with seating, play spaces, and plantings.
+Pavilions housing community, cultural, and commercial uses would be constructed at some locations beneath the FDR Drive.
 The pavilions would be located so as not to block view corridors to the water from the upland.

 The Recreation Zone would extend the length of the project site.
-The existing esplanade in this area would be enhanced with a variety of amenities that would improve opportunities for recreational use and new recreational space would be created on Piers 15 and 35.
-Along the esplanade, new benches and planters would be provided and the railing at the water's edge would be enhanced with lighting, fishing pole holders, and brackets for attaching historic placards and viewfinders for sights of interest.
-Arbors along the esplanade would provide shade, swings, and built-in lighting.
+The existing esplanade in this area would be enhanced with a variety of amenities that would improve opportunities for recreational use, and new recreational space would be created on Piers 15 and 35.
+Along the esplanade, new benches and planters would be provided, and the railing at the water's edge would be enhanced with lighting, fishing pole holders, and brackets for attaching historic placards and viewfinders for sights of interest.
 The existing esplanade would be widened with a pile-supported structure extending over the water between the BMB and Old Slip.
-A new BMB plaza would be created to improve access to the BMB and Governors Island as well as to serve as the southern gateway to the new esplanade.
-The entrance to the Battery Park Underpass would be moved approximately 350 feet to the northeast, creating the space for a new three-quarter acre pedestrian plaza at the entrance of the BMB.
+A new BMB Plaza would be created to improve access to the BMB and Governors Island as well as to serve as the southern gateway to the new esplanade.
+The entrance to the BPU would be moved approximately 350 feet to the northeast, creating the space for a new 3⁄4-acre pedestrian plaza at the entrance of the BMB above the sunken roadway.
 The plaza would connect the bikeway from the esplanade to Peter Minuit Plaza.
-A pedestrian bridge over the tunnel entrance in front of the BMB may be constructed as an interim condition until the BMB Pedestrian Plaza is complete.
+A pedestrian bridge over the tunnel entrance in front of the BMB may be constructed as an interim condition until the BMB Pedestrian Plaza is completed.

 Pier 15 would be reconstructed to provide recreational space and a docking area for vessels.
 It is envisioned that the pier could be a deep truss structure with two levels and enclosed uses.
-The existing vacant structure at Pier 35 would be renovated to provide open space opportunities for family gatherings and would include picnic tables and outdoor grills.
-It is anticipated that a multilevel landscape could be created and a gently sloping path could rise to an elevated platform at the southeastern end of the pier.
-A launch for small boats may also be provided at Pier 35.
-At the east end of Pier 36, a cove would be created for public enjoyment and temporary mooring of small boats.
-Steps may lead down to the cove so that visitors could be at the level of the river rather than above it.
-Other open water areas may also be created at Pier 42.
-The Pier 36 cove would require the relocation of the facility used by DOT's Division of Roadway Repair and Maintenance for the storage of equipment used for resurfacing Manhattan's roadways.
-While a new site has not yet been identified, the facility would not be relocated until a suitable new location for DOT's roadway resurfacing operations is secured.
+The existing vacant structure at Pier 35 would be renovated to provide open space opportunities for family gatherings.
+It is anticipated that a multilevel landscape could be created, and a gently sloping path could rise to an elevated platform at the southeastern end of the pier.

+Public open space would be created at the northern end of Pier 36.
+The Pier 36 open space would require the relocation of the facility used by NYCDOT's Division of Roadway Repair and Maintenance for the storage of equipment used for resurfacing Manhattan's roadways.
+While a new site has not yet been identified, the facility would not be relocated until a suitable new location for NYCDOT's roadway resurfacing operations is secured.